-Sandwiched between Seattle to the north and San Francisco to the south, Portland is often passed over by travellers.
-After spending a few days in Portland on a recent holiday, we came away loving the chilled out, cool vibe of the city.
-Here are ten foodie reasons to skip Seattle and visit Portland.
+Sandwiched between Seattle to the north and San Francisco to the south, Portland is often passed over by travelers.
+We love the chilled out, cool vibe of the city.and think you will too.
+Here are 10 foodie reasons to skip Seattle and visit Portland.

 Stumptown Coffee @ the Ace Hotel

 Although the Ace Hotel originated in neighbouring Seattle, the Ace Hotel in Portland so oozes hipster chic that it inspired the ‘Deuce Hotel’ in sketch comedy show Portlandia, which poked fun at and celebrated the city’s quirky vibe.
 Located in downtown Portland near the Pearl District and Powell’s City of Books, the Ace is also within walking distance of some of the city’s best foodie hangouts.
 Sip on cold brew coffee from local favourite Stumptown Coffee, located adjacent to the hotel lobby, or borrow a handmade Jordan Hufnagel bike and cycle around town in true Portland style.

 Voodoo Doughnuts, known for its quirky variations on the doughnut, is all the rage amongst Portland outsiders having been featured on the Travel Channel and in Man v.
 Food.
 But in our opinion, Blue Star Donuts, located on the edge of the Pearl District, focuses on perfecting the art of the classic doughnut.
 If you’re in luck and there are still some left (around 11am), the Creme Brûlée doughnut fresh from the ovens is phenomenally good, with a crackling layer and gooey centre.
 The Valrhona Chocolate Crunch was, arguably, the best doughnut we had at Blue Star Donuts.